bermi/snapdir/docs/api/snapdir-s3-store.md

 ### snapdir-s3-store get-push-command

-Gets the command for pushing the contents of the staging directory Amazon S3.
+Gets the command for syncing the contents of the staging directory to Amazon S3.
 The staging directory is a temporary directory that is used sync the contents of a specific manifest to the s3 bucket.
 We rely on 'aws s3' and 'aws s3api' to do the actual push and integrity